GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/04_working_with_job_scheduler.md

 * Manages the reservation of resources and job execution on these resources
 * Allows users to “fire and forget” large, long calculations or many jobs (“production runs”)

-Why do we need a scheduler ?
+!!! info "Why do we need a scheduler ?"

     * To ensure the machine is utilised as fully as possible
     * To ensure all users get a fair chance to use compute resources (demand usually exceeds supply)
     * To track usage - for accounting and budget control
     * To mediate access to other resources e.g. software licences

-Commonly used schedulers
+    **Commonly used schedulers**

     * Slurm
     * PBS , Torque
     * Grid Engine
     * LSF – IBM Systems

 All NeSI clusters use Slurm *(Simple Linux Utility for Resource Management)* scheduler (or job submission system) to manage resources and how they are made available to users.
 The main commands you will use with Slurm on NeSI Mahuika cluster are: